Front Load vs. Top Load Washers: Which Is Better?

-It's not easy buying a washer these days.
+It's not easy buying a front load or top load washer these days.

-Let's break the first myth by looking at the reliability of front and top load washers for 2020 so far.Short on time?
-Get our free Washing Machine Buying Guide
+Let's break the first myth by looking at the reliability difference between front and top load washers for 2022.

 Are Top Load Washers More Reliable Than Front Load Washers?